slightknack/slightknack.dev/content/blog/next-steps.md

 2. They are strictly nominal.
 If your function expects a `Message (a, b)`, and I have my own label `Message (c, d)`, I could pass by `Message` to your function, whether or not it even means the same thing.
 In this case, we're back where we started.

-To get around this, I'm finally introduced a fully-formed notion of nominal types.
+To get around this, I've finally introduced a fully-formed notion of nominal types.
 Types must be declared, so a misspelling is a compile-time error; additionally, types are now *scoped*, so it's possible to have two types with the same label, while still preserving uniqueness.

 So how to define types?
 Types will follow the form of macros, in essence: `type <name> <definition>`. `<name>`, of course, is a label, and must be capitalized. `<definition>` looks similar to a pattern, but in place of bindings, we have types.
 I'll get to what this looks like in a second.